saintasia/portfolio/src/pages/flora-u/index.md

 _**The client** is a mobile-first startup that lets anyone have flowers, and bouquets delivered to anyone within an hour.
 By creating a seamless in-app experience similar to services like Postmates and Uber, they hope to continue to scale and expand by the end of the year._

 _**The users** are consumers and local florists.
 Consumers are a wide range of people from 20s to 50s who are comfortable ordering products online, they will on average use the app 1-3 times a year.
-Delivery process must be transparent to ease their anxieties._
+The delivery process must be transparent to ease their anxieties._
 </div>
 <br />
 <div class="Container-slim">